Subbinder/simple_llm_call/simple_llm_call/Questions.md

 1. Use gpt-3.5-turbo and explain Machine Learning in simple terms.
 2. Use llama-4-scout to summarize a given paragraph in 3–4 sentences.
-3. Use GPT-4o to generate a short poem about Artificial Intelligence.
+3. Use llama-4-scout generate a short poem about Artificial Intelligence.
 4. Use GPT-3.5 Turbo to create 5 SQL interview questions for beginners.
 5. Use Claude 3 Haiku to translate a sentence from English to Spanish.
 6. Use Claude 3 Sonnet to generate Python code for a simple calculator.